The UF College of Public Health and Health Professions celebrated outstanding students and graduates at the annual convocation ceremony May 2.

 The college’s departments and programs presented students with awards and scholarships.
 Students graduating magna cum laude and summa cum laude — high and highest honors, respectively — received their honors cords at the ceremony.

-The college recognized David Janicke, Ph.D., an associate professor in the department of clinical and health psychology and area head for the pediatric psychology division, as the Doctoral Mentor of the Year.
-He has served as chair or member of more than 70 doctoral and master’s committees.
+The college recognized Dawn Bowers, Ph.D., a professor in the department of clinical and health psychology and area head for the neuropsychology division, as the Doctoral Mentor of the Year.